pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 ![Operations Domain | Selected items list](/images/sat38.png)

 Next we will create a provisioning subnet for Operations Department organziation and the moline location.
+Remember that for this lab and lab environment we are using Satellite installed DHCP and DNS services on the same server where Satellite is running.
 ```
   hammer subnet create --name operations_subnet \
   --locations moline \